polystat/py2eo/README.md

 > Check (e. g. via `java -version`) that version `14.*` is used

-Go to Py2RO root and run `mvn clean package -DskipTests=true` in the same command line runtime were you have set `PATH` and `JAVA_HOME` variables, if succeeded you will get `transpiler/target/transpiler-${version_code}-SNAPSHOT-jar-with-dependencies.jar`.
+Go to Py2EO root and run `mvn clean package -DskipTests=true` in the same command line runtime were you have set `PATH` and `JAVA_HOME` variables, if succeeded you will get `transpiler/target/transpiler-${version_code}-SNAPSHOT-jar-with-dependencies.jar`.

 Run `mvn clean verify -B -Pcpython`.
-You will get EO source code in `py2eo/transpiler/src/test/resources/org/polystat/py2eo/transpiler/results` and verification (provided with EO) results in output.
+You will get EO source code under `py2eo/transpiler/src/test/resources/org/polystat/py2eo/transpiler/testParserPrinter/afterParser/cpython` and verification (provided with EO) results in output.

 Also we use **Checker** - a tool that reduces project testing time using input test mutations, as a part of test procedure .
 It's included in CI.
 Checkout more [here](https://github.com/polystat/py2eo/blob/master/checker/).